darius/toot/README.md

 [the slides](https://github.com/darius/toot/blob/master/slideshow.el).

 As a talk it was a failure: lecturing for an hour on technical details asks a lot of an audience.
-It might still be of interest as a small example of compiling to explore on your own, if you're comfortable with recursion and higher-order functions.
+These files might still be of interest as a small example of compiling to explore on your own, if you're comfortable with recursion and higher-order functions.

 For a warmup we take a [string template language](https://github.com/darius/toot/blob/master/template.py) and